-So blockchain is being used to prevent the spread of conflict diamonds.
-London-based company Everledger, a global digital registry for diamonds powered by blockchain, uses the distributed ledger to track individual diamonds – directly from the point when it is mined to when it is in the customer’s hands.
+Blockchain is also being used to prevent the spread of conflict diamonds.
+London-based company Everledger, a global digital registry for diamonds powered by blockchain, uses the distributed ledger to track individual diamonds – directly from the point when they are mined to when they are in the customer’s hands.
 Through a combination of blockchain, smart contracts and machine vision, it is ensuring that conflict diamonds are not on the market, simultaneously reducing fraud for banks, insurers and open marketplaces.

 Since Everledger’s launch in 2015, 980,000 diamonds have been registered.
 This success has resulted in Everledger gearing up to expand into the wine and art market, having invested in Ascribe and Vastari.

 Blockchain is being used to help end human trafficking and slavery.
 In an unregulated supply chain, there is no simple way to determine the identity of a person working in it.
 This means that they might have been forced into labour.
 With no legal identification, these individuals are hidden from society, making them vulnerable to human trafficking and slavery.

 Microsoft is working alongside Blockstack and Consensys in order to develop a blockchain identity system for people, products, apps and services.
 This works through a person registering their identity.
 The self-governing nature of a blockchain then assigns them an identity on a digital ledger that transcends borders, businesses and companies, making their history and background visible and transparent.